RajPatel0111/Trigonometric-Junit-Testing/README.md

 <h1>Trigonometric Functions and its Testing by Team 6.</h1>

-Trigonometric Functions such as sin, cos and tan are implemented by using taylor serise and tested using JUnit in this project.
+Trigonometric Functions such as sin, cos and tan are implemented by using taylor series and tested using JUnit in this project.

 <h2>Functions Included</h2>